Sandford to Iffley, Sandford to Abingdon, Environment Agency 'Out and About' Guides

 underfloor filling system.

-1973: Plaque on the left bank lock wall downstream of the bottom gates -
+1973: Plaque on the RIGHT bank lock wall downstream of the bottom gates -

 CONSERVATORS OF THE RIVER THAMES